Are you planning an initiative that enhances the well-being of Milton residents? The Milton Community Connections Grant (MCCG) may be able to help.

 • Activities related to schoolwork or tutoring.

-• Events that are already getting money from another group or level of government.
+• Events that have already received funds from another organization or level of government.

-• Events that have received money for the last three years.
+• Events that have received MCCG funding for the past three consecutive years.

-• Flow-through funding, which means giving the grant money to others, like scholarships or bursaries.
+• Flow-through funding, which means giving the grant money to others, such as scholarships or bursaries.

 • Fundraising events.

-• Neighborhood clean-ups, because the Town of Milton organizes these every spring.
-You can find more information and dates on the Town's website.
+• Neighborhood clean-ups (the Town of Milton organizes these each spring; dates are available on the Town's website.

-• Political or advocacy activities with efforts to sway opinion.
+• Political or advocacy activities intending to influence public opinion.

 What aspects of the event will not be covered by funding?